richardupright/TF-cronos/README.md

 As a result of the above command, the resource is recorded in the state file.

+# Workaround to import configuration from one environment to another
+I have not found a solution from Terraform to actually import a configuration from a configured OKTA environment to Terraform : there are such solutions with other provider (like AWS or Linode) where you can import a full instance (by using its ID) into Terraform and configure a new environment based on that import.
+This is because on those providers, the API has a resource type named something like linode_instance or aws_instance which reffers to a complete configuration of an environment.
+The Okta provider (which use the Okta API) has nothing like that...\
+As a workaround, I use a chrome extension ([Rockstar](# Rockstar chrome browser extension))

 # Rockstar chrome browser extension
 [link to download](https://chrome.google.com/webstore/detail/rockstar/chjepkekmhealpjipcggnfepkkfeimbd)